-Feedback received through the NHS and Care Opinion websites
+Feedback received through the NHS website and Care Opinion website

 The Trust has a system in place to monitor feedback posted on two external websites - the NHS website (previously NHS Choices) and Care Opinion.
-Feedback is sent to the relevant service or department manager for information and action.
+Feedback is sent to the relevant service/department manager for information and action.
 QVH aims to provide a timely response to each comment received which acknowledges the comment and provides general information when appropriate.
-The response also promotes the patient advice and liaison service (PALS) as a mechanism for obtaining a more personalised response, or to ensure a thorough investigation into any concerns raised.
+The response also promotes the Patient Advice and Liaison Service (PALS) as a mechanism for obtaining a more personalised response, or to ensure a thorough investigation into any concerns raised.